david-frazee/LinkedTemplates/README.md

 4. In left Menu, under Monitoring, select diagnostic settings and verify the settings.
 You should see a Diagnostic setting named "VN-HUBStructuredLogs".

-5. -You will see the following Logs selected to be collected and forwarded to the CyberSecuritySOC Log Analytics workspace:
+5. You will see the following Logs selected to be collected and forwarded to the CyberSecuritySOC Log Analytics workspace:
    - Azure Firewall Network Rule Hit
    - Azure Firewall Application Rule Hit
    - Azure Firewall Nat Rule Hit
    - Azure Firewall ThreatIntel Hit
    - Azure Firewall Idps Signature Hit
    - Azure Firewall Dns query Hit
    - Azure Firewall Fqdn Resolution Failure Hit
    - Azure Firewall Network Rule Aggregation Hit (Used for Policy Analytics)
    - Azure Firewall Application Rule Aggregation Hit (Used for Policy Analytics)
    - Azure Firewall Nat Rule Aggregation Hit (Used for Policy Analytics)

 6. You will also see under Destination details, that the Destination table has **Resource specific** selected.
 This ensures that we are using the resource specific log tables.